Finance Team

 What is our liability when alcohol is being served?

 The HOA is covered for general liability when members host events even when alcohol is served so as long as alcohol is not sold.
-BYOB type events are also OK.
+“Bring-your-own-bottle” (BYOB) type events are acceptable.
 No alcohol may be served to or consumed by minors.

 Is the HOA covered for liability incurred related to an illegal activity?